 Inhalant addiction is a substance use disorder exhibited by an uncontrollable craving to use volatile substances that produce chemical vapors despite the harmful effects it has.
-These substances, often found in household products like glue, paint thinners, and aerosols, are inhaled to achieve a mind-altering effect.
+These substances, found in household products like glue, paint thinners, and aerosols, are inhaled to achieve a mind-altering effect.

 The signs of inhalant addiction include frequent inhalation of substances with strong odors, possession of paraphernalia like rags or empty containers, and chemical smells on breath or clothing.
 Behavioral changes like irritability, mood swings, and social withdrawal are common.